Observational window effects on multi-object Reverberation Mapping: Summary

 \section{Summary}

 We present results of comprehensive simulations which demonstrate the impact of each component of the global observational window function on reverberation mapping lag recovery.
-From individual sources to a population of AGN, we have seen the extent of the restrictions imposed by significant seasonal gaps in the data.
+From individual sources to a population of AGN, we illustrate the detrimental impact of seasonal gaps.
 Reverberation mapping surveys should prioritise observing fields with longer seasonal visibility, not only to improve lag recovery for more sources, but also to mitigate signal aliasing.
 We note that seasonal gaps may not affect lag recovery as much for sources with long variability timescales, but long baseline monitoring is required in such cases.

 There are complex interactions between the window function, emission-line lag and the relaxation time of the variability, which are further complicated by the redshift time dilation effects.
 As industrial-scale RM surveys target large AGN samples over wide redshift and luminosity distributions, it will be difficult to find a `one-size-fits-all' solution to survey design.
-Careful optimisation of targets lists of sources to be monitored will likely deliver significant survey success rates.
-Future surveys should consider a multi-tiered observing strategy to ensure the window function is optimised for a more diverse range of sources.
+Careful optimisation of target lists of sources to be monitored will likely deliver significant survey success rates.
+Future surveys should consider a multi-tiered observing strategy to ensure that the window function is optimised for a more diverse range of sources.
 Extending the wavelength range of spectrographs to the near-IR will be a critical requirement for joint emission-line lag analyses.